A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Analytic model: infinitely thin para-hydrogen moderator

-This dependence is similar to the dependence on the moderator width for the side illumination~(\figref{fig:6:a}).
+This dependence is but exactly the same as dependence on the moderator width for the side illumination~(\figref{fig:6:side:width}).
 Now the illuminated horizontal bottom wall plays the same role as the illuminated vertical wall for the side illumination. \end{itemize}